Elton John wins Emmy, joins EGOT club

 He’s now won an all four of the major American art awards, Emmy, Grammy, Oscar and Tony Award — aka, the EGOT.
 He’s only the 19th person to achieve EGOT status among competitive awards.
 He also joins as the club’s second-oldest member.

-He was not in attendance to accept the award due to a recent knee operation, he said in a post on Instagram, but he said he was on “cloud nine” to receive the honor.
+He was not in attendance to accept the award because of a recent knee operation, he said in a post on Instagram, but he said he was on “cloud nine” to receive the honor.

 “Thank you to all the fans, friends, and collaborators who have supported me throughout the years,” his post reads.
 “Honoured to have joined the hallowed ranks of EGOT winners, here’s to the joy of music and the magic it brings to our lives!”